 A wide easement area does not mean that the trail itself will be wide.
 The easement may be written to restrict the width of the trail’s treadway (cartway) within the wider corridor.

 A trail corridor that is substantially wider than the trail itself may be desirable for a variety of reasons.
 A wider corridor could, depending on how the owners and holder choose to draft the easement document:

-Both the Model Trail Easement Agreement and the CE Trail Provision provide for a wider easement area within which a trail, not to exceed a certain number of feet in width, can be located.
+Both the Model Trail Easement Agreement and the Conservation Easement Trail Provisions provide for a wider easement area within which a trail, not to exceed a certain number of feet in width, can be located.
 The default language of the Model confines public access to the trail only; the public does not have the right to go off the trail.
-In contrast, the CE Trail Provision allows the public to enter the wider easement area for nature study and bird watching.
+In contrast, the Conservation Easement Trail Provisions allow the public to enter the wider easement area for nature study and bird watching.